Z-Fard/Parallel-URL-download/README.md

 # Parallel-URL-download
 ### Multiple http requests/ Multiple URLs download

-In this file you can compare simple python code and multi hreading method to download the multiple files.
+In this file you can compare simple python code and multi threading method to download the multiple files.
 There is possiblility to apply the code for http reguest as well.